 Making the most of your UK tax refunds

-If you are employed or are the receiver of a pension, you will already have or be issued a 2019/20 PAYE code from HMRC.
-The code comes via mail, or self-assessed tax payers can check online.
+If you are employed or are the receiver of a pension, you will already have or be issued a 2020/21 PAYE code from HMRC.
+The code comes via mail, or self-assessment taxpayers can check online.
 Tax codes tell you or your employer under which criteria to operate and deduct taxes from your wage or pension; hence getting your tax code right is crucial to avoid overpaying on tax and making the most of your UK tax refunds.
-This article offers you an insight to the type of tax code you should be listed under to make the most of your UK tax return.
+This article offers you an insight into the type of tax code you should be listed under to make the most of your UK tax return.

 The basic personal allowance to qualify for tax-free criteria

-The basic personal allowance for 2019/20 tax year will be GBP 12,500.
-Which means your basic earnings should be over GBP 12,500 before you become eligible for paying tax in the UK.
+The basic personal allowance for the 2019/20 tax year will be GBP 12,500.
+This means your basic earnings should be over GBP 12,500 before you become eligible for paying tax in the UK.

-Related Post: Important UK Tax Processes and Dates You Should Remember
+Related Post: Important UK Tax Dates You Should Remember